ZarehD/AspNetStatic/Readme.md

 AspNetStatic now works with Blazor websites, thanks to the new Blazor SSR capability in ASP.NET Core 8.

-> Blazor pages must not rely on any client-side (JS, WASM) behavior for rendering, or behaviors like showing a placeholder (e.g. a spinner) before rendering the actual content.
+> :bulb: Blazor pages must not rely on any client-side (JS, WASM) behavior for rendering, or behaviors like showing a placeholder (e.g. a spinner) before rendering the actual content.
 The rule-of-thumb (for any technology you use with AspNetStatic) is that as long as the content has completed rendering by the time AspNetStatic receives it (via its HttpClient request), it will work fine.

 ### No Frameworks.
 No Engines.
 No Opinions!